 The original inhabitants of Kathmandu have kept their cultural food heritage over generations.
 Newari food can be rightly said as the subset of Nepalese cuisine.

 Even if the people are non- Newars, you will find a maximum population celebrating the food variety of Newari cuisine.
-The Newari food comprising over 200 dishes.
+The Newari food comprises over 200 dishes.
 A famous Newari food to try in Nepal is the Newari Khaja Set.

 The set comprises over 10 dishes on a plate.
 The items included in the Newari Khaja are beaten Rice, Achar, Chhoila, Egg, Soybeans, Bara, Aalutama, different meat products, etc. You must try Newari Khaja sitting on a Sukul (Mat) if you are in Kathmandu.